FOTF-Logo-Stretch-Color.png

 How do you avoid a politically divided marriage when the person on the other side of your bed is also on the other side of the political aisle?

-A recent survey by the American Enterprise Institute finds that the hot-button topics discussed in the public square are creeping into the private conversations of couples — and can cause as much strife between husbands and wives as between political rivals.
+A 2020 survey by the American Enterprise Institute finds that the hot-button topics discussed in the public square are creeping into the private conversations of couples — and can cause as much strife between husbands and wives as between political rivals.
 The unfortunate result is a politically divided marriage where spouses have become political — and often personal — rivals.

 Does it have to be this way?